 Almost anyone can purchase property – but becoming a landlord takes more than owning a house.
 You need property management skills that mix business, computer, and people management so that you can keep your occupancy rates high while maintaining strong relationships with your tenants.

 This article breaks down the key capabilities you need to thrive as a landlord.

 There are various skills and characteristics a property manager needs in order to be successful in the role.
 We’ll work through each of our top picks below:

 - Excellent organization

 - Patience and flexibility

 1. Strong Communication

-Whether it’s resolving a dispute, dealing with an upset tenant, or marketing a vacant property, being readily available and using active listening skills will serve you well as a landlord.
-A successful landlord will provide polite, professional, and friendly communication on various platforms.
+Whether you’re resolving a dispute, dealing with an upset tenant, or marketing a vacant property, being readily available and actively listening will serve you well as a landlord.
+Aim to provide polite, professional, and friendly communication in every interaction.

 2. Excellent Organization

 Having excellent organizational skills is essential for a landlord.
 While using an online property management tool can take a load off your plate, you’ll need to use them regularly to stay organized.
 Documentation is your best friend!